Restless Leg Syndrome Vitamins: What Helps?

 A study at Johns Hopkins University reveals that “Essentially the brain sends the signal when it’s preparing to move a limb, even when you aren’t planning to move, so your body is ready and amped up,” says Richard Allen, Ph.D., professor of neurology at the Johns Hopkins University School of Medicine.
 “The only way to alleviate the feeling is to move.”
 (2)

-An Inherited Neurological Disorder
+An Inherited Neurological Disorders

 RLS is a highly heritable disorder, with a 35-40% relative risk of inherency.
 So if you struggle with needing to move your legs when it’s time to sleep, your children may also be at risk of inheriting the same problem as they age.